buxxi/MMM-SteamPlaytime/README.md

 ## Configuration parameters
 - ``apiKey`` : The API-key to use, required, see Installation instructions
 - ``steamId`` : The SteamID64 for the user to track, required, see Installation instructions
-- ``displayCount`` : The amount of previous days to display, defaults to 5
+- ``daysCount`` : The amount of previous days to display, defaults to 5
+- ``gamesCount`` : The maximum amount of games to display per day, defaults to 5
 - ``updateTime`` : The time of day when the data should be fetched for the previous day, defaults to "00:00" (midnight) in the format of "HH:mm"
 - ``language`` : The language to use for time formatting, defaults to MagicMirror default